Dr George Corbett is Senior Lecturer in Theology and the Arts.

-Dr Corbett specialises in theology and the arts (across all periods), medieval theology (with a focus on Dante), and systematic theology (with a focus on Aquinas and his enduring influence in Catholic, Orthodox and Reformed traditions).
+He specialises in theology and the arts (across all periods, but with a particular focus on the Christian poet Dante Alighieri), and systematic and historical theology (with a focus on Aquinas and his influence, and on contemporary Catholic theology).

-He is the author of Dante and Epicurus: A Dualistic Vision of Secular and Spiritual Fulfilment (Oxford: Legenda and MHRA, 2013), and is currently working on a second book, Dante’s Christian Ethics.
-He is the co-editor of Vertical Readings in Dante’s Comedy, 3 vols (Cambridge: Open Book Publishers, 2015-17), an interdisciplinary collaboration by thirty-four scholars on an innovative reappraisal of the whole poem.
-He has also published on Aquinas’s systematic theology and its enduring influence.
+He is the author of Dante and Epicurus: A Dualistic Vision of Secular and Spiritual Fulfilment (Oxford: Legenda and MHRA, 2013), the co-editor of Vertical Readings in Dante’s Comedy, 3 vols (Cambridge: Open Book Publishers, 2015-17), as well as articles on theology, music, and literature.
 A list of recent publications is available here.

 Dr Corbett welcomes enquiries for Ph.D. supervision in the following three subject areas:

 a) theology, religious experience and the arts (literature, music, liturgy, architecture, the visual arts, film);

 b) projects analysing an aspect of Christian life, doctrine or experience through the arts in any period.